zerotrickpony/unducking/docs/content/_index.md

 const stats = recursiveScan(dirpath);
 </code></pre>

-...when recursiveScan is passed a valid `DirPath`, it should now be safe to omit the bounds checking on every recursion. **How should DirPath be defined?**
+When recursiveScan is passed a valid `DirPath`, it should now be safe to omit the bounds checking on every recursion. **How should DirPath be defined?**

-## Primitive type aliases
+## First approach: Primitive type aliases

 Naively, we could define `DirPath` simply as an alias to Typescript's primitive `string` type.
 That's an obvious intended use of Typescript's alias feature, it avoids runtime performance